sarah-quinones/faer-rs/README.md

 ## faer-lu (WIP)

-The LU module implements the LU factorization with no pivoting, as well as the versions with row pivoting and full pivoting.
+The LU module implements the LU factorization with row pivoting, as well as the version with full pivoting.

 ## Coming soon